MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 ms.collection: highpri
 ---

-# <a name="bkmk_attach"></a> Microsoft Endpoint Manager tenant attach: Device sync and device actions
+# <a name="bkmk_attach"></a> Enable Microsoft Endpoint Manager tenant attach: Device sync and device actions
 <!--3555758 live 3/4/2020  Configuration Manager version 2002 min-->
 *Applies to: Configuration Manager (current branch)*

 Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune into a single console called **Microsoft Endpoint Manager admin center**.
 You can upload your Configuration Manager devices to the cloud service and take actions from the **Devices** blade in the admin center.
-Before you enable tenant attach, verify that the [prerequisites for tenant attach](prerequisites.md) have been met.

 ## <a name="bkmk_edit"></a> Enable device upload when co-management is already enabled

 If you have co-management enabled currently, you'll use the co-management properties to enable device upload.
 When co-management isn't already enabled, [Use the **Cloud Attach Configuration Wizard**](#bkmk_config) to enable device upload instead.
+Before you enable tenant attach, verify that the [prerequisites for tenant attach](prerequisites.md) have been met.

 When co-management is already enabled, edit the co-management properties to enable device upload using the instructions below: